 - It’s an appetite suppressant, and gives you a racing, pounding heart.

-- Effects usually last for about four to six hours.
+The effects usually last for about four to six hours.

 What are the risks of taking DXM?

 - The high can make users feel disorientated, confused, and isolated from others.
 This unpleasant feeling can last for days after taking the drug.
+To find out more about comedowns, click here.

 - It is common to experience nausea, diarrhoea and projectile vomiting.
 Lovely.